Wednesday, 11 November 2009

 Steve: “Ah, lightweights.”

-Pilgrim's Progress – your burden gets heavier and heavier and sooner or later it's going to break your back.
+“Well, not for you, of course, Mr Bowels-Of Steel.
+But it's like Pilgrim's Progress – your burden gets heavier and heavier and sooner or later it's going to break your back.
 You don't have to get lost in rock'n'roll – you've got to find that trail of breadcrumbs,” says Brian, spinning away in metaphors before hitting the one he needs.
 “You don't have to go through the Zeppelin curtain.
 When you touch it, it's nice and velvety, but you don't want to get on the other side of it.”

 They've had more than a glimpse, though.
 They admit to abusing their position, feeling ashamed of the way they behaved.
 Friends took Brian to one side, told him he was behaving “like a prima donna,” making him feel like an idiot.
 Celebrity acquaintances who might have offered warnings, didn't.
 David Bowie's advice was “never lose your spontaneity” - great in theory, yet maybe not the best thing to tell a bunch of 25-year-old men who already have a deity complex.
 It's a time they describe as “The Days Of Jack.”
 They don't drink bourbon any more.